sctthffnr/frontend-optimized/README.md

 # Optimized Web Pages

+## Building project

+The project contains an src and dist directory.
+To build the project for production, install the modules located in the package.json file:

+`npm install`

 ## PageSpeed Task

 To achieve a PageSpeed Insights score greater than 90 for both mobile and desktop